Outback

 Boarding our aircraft, after a short 5 minute walk from our accommodation, we flew over the Diamantina River, Goyder Lagoon, and the Warburton River that are part of the Channel Country which is flooding from the recent very heavy Queensland rains.
 After seeing the Marree Man we continued our flight over the dry, flat salt-plain Kati Thanda – Lake Eyre, traditional home to the Arabana and the Dieri People.
 We flew over Belt Bay the deepest part of the Lake, Madigan Gulf, the Sand Islands and Warbuton Inlet.

-Landing at Balcanoona Airport, it was a 30 minute drive to our overnight accommodation at Arkaroola Wilderness Sanctuary, which has a focus on conservation, education and science.
-Sadly I was very disappointed with their star gazing tour of the millions of stars that are visible here.
+Landing at Balcanoona Airport, the main ranger station for the Gammon Rangers National Park, it was a 30 minute drive to our overnight accommodation at Arkaroola Wilderness Sanctuary, which has a focus on conservation, education and science.
+Sadly I was very disappointed with their star gazing tour of the millions of stars that are visible here due to the lack of artificial light opening up views of our galaxy and beyond.

 TUESDAY 29